yhfrds/systems-integration-labs-team07/README.md

 ## 🚀 Getting Started

 ### Prerequisites
-- Docker and Docker Compose
+- Docker and Docker Compose (with WSL2 enabled on Windows) OR
-  OR
-- Python 3.8 or higher with pip
+- Python 3.10 or higher with pip

 ### Quick Setup with Docker (Recommended)